MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 Regardless of how you get the information, you must store the `tenantId` and either the `userId` or `channelId` to create a new conversation.
 You can also use the `teamId` to create a new conversation thread in the general or default channel of a team.

 The `userId` is unique to your bot ID and a particular user.
-You cannot reuse the `userId` between bots.
+You can't reuse the `userId` between bots.
 The `channelId` is global.
 However, your bot must be installed in the team before you can send a proactive message to a channel.

 After you have the user or channel information, you must create the conversation.

 ## Create the conversation

-Create the conversation, if it does not exist or you do not know the `conversationId`.
+Create the conversation, if it doesn't exist or you do not know the `conversationId`.
 You can only create the conversation once and store the `conversationId` value or `conversationReference` object.

 After the conversation is created, you must get the conversation ID.